Bulk SMS Marketing

 First, we need to examine how well do the cellular providers perform.
 Do they suffer from congestion during peak hours?
 Do they have reception problems in the area where we plan to set up your gateway?
 Do they have audio issues, problems with completing a call or have a lot of disconnects?
 It’s important to answer all of these questions, before choosing the local cellular provider(s) for our termination business.

-The next step will be to check the local cellular tariffs.
+The next step will be to check the local cellular rates.
 As mentioned before, it is essential to our business plan to know in advance the costs for routing international calls within the country to a specific endpoint (cellular or landline), so as to ascertain it will be profitable.
 Even the best provider with absolutely no issues doesn’t help us at all, if it means we’ll have to pay it more than we earn.

 Cellular provider’s pass-through costs (connectivity fees)